aspnet/Blazor.Docs/docs/tutorials/build-your-first-blazor-app.md

 > The deployment is created in the */bin/Release/\<target-framework>/publish* folder.
 Move the contents of the *publish* folder to the server or hosting service.
 >
 > For more information, see the [Host and deploy](xref:client-side/blazor/host-and-deploy/index#publish-the-app) topic.

-Mark that todo item to build your first Blazor app as *done*.
-Nice job!

 ## Additional resources